purplebugs/elastic-data-tool/README.md

 1. Create folder at root level named [./data](./data) - used for locally storing JSON files that will not be committed to the repo
 2. JSON file is created from SQL query or otherwise and stored in [./data](./data)
 3. Note: SQL to JSON tool is in progress.
-To try proof of concept Run `node mysql2.js` or `node mysql2-promise.js` and view results in console
+To try proof of concept Run `node sql-to-json.js` and view results in console

 Steps 🪜